the Delta Regional Monitoring Program

 Without a collaborative science process, the individual agency science burden increases.
 The Delta will always be a highly managed and politicized receiving water and water resource.
 Direct participation by local agencies and permittees in the science process will better balance the discussion of Delta protection and reasonable and efficient use of public funds.

-The Delta RMP financial model was originally designed around required monitoring trades (i.e., permit requirements satisfied by Delta RMP participation).
-The Delta RMP evaluates funding programs and pursues grant funding.
-The Delta RMP has authority to allow other financing structures to support specific stakeholder needs.
+The DRMP financial model was originally designed around required monitoring trades (i.e., permit requirements satisfied by DRMP participation).
+The DRMP evaluates funding programs and pursues grant funding.
+The DRMP has authority to allow other financing structures to support specific stakeholder needs.
 This may be helpful where very specialized skills are required or to develop guidance for monitoring or assessment programs.